florianbgt/myblog/content/Nuxt_Content_Blog/index.md

 We next build our /blog page.
 This page will use our markdown files as content because it is super efficient to write with and easy to learn!

-We need to put our markdown files inside a "content" folder at the root of our project.
+We need to put our markdown files inside a `content` folder at the root of our project.
 Let's create 2 dummy files:
 ```bash
 mkdir content
 mkdir content/blog